SwissDataScienceCenter/renku-python/design/003-interactive-session/003-interactive-session.md

 #### renku session list

-The command to list all the currently running local interactive sessions, with the detail information regarding the network port mappings.
+The command to list all the currently running local interactive sessions, with the detailed information regarding the network port mappings.

 ## Drawbacks